 Promoting Family Engagement: Communicating With Families

-Effective communication between school-aged program staff and the families in your program is a way to promote family engagement and create strong partnerships.
+Effective communication between school-aged program staff and the families in your program is a way to promote family engagement and create strong collaborative partnerships.
 In this lesson, you will learn methods of effectively communicating with families and ways to promote family engagement.

 Working With Families of Children With Special Needs